mozilla/mozwebqa-test-templates/templateREADME.md

 3. Use the parameter `--credentials=/full/path/to/credentials.yaml` when running the tests

 ##### Destructive
-By default only tests that do not write data to the website or database will be run.
+By default, only tests that do not write data to the website or database will be run.
 To run tests that write data to the website you must declare `--destructive` at the command line.

 ##### Selenium Grid
-If testing across networks, operating systems and multiple browsers is your deed then it's a Selenium Grid you need.
+If testing across networks, operating systems and multiple browsers is your deed, then it's a Selenium Grid you need!
 Follow our quick start guide to get [Selenium Grid] up and running.

 [Selenium Grid]: https://github.com/mozilla/moz-grid-config/wiki/Quick-Start